IQAndreas/blog.iqandreas.com/source/_posts/2013-11-17-how-to-move-tags.markdown

 Instead, choose the place in your history where you want the tag moved to, tag it like you usually would, but add `-f` (or `--force`) to the command; that extra flag will allow you to replace the other tag with the same name.
 And a pleasant surprise appears if we try to overwrite an existing tag:

-{% img /images/blog/git-terminal-window-overwrite-existing-tag.small.png GIT Terminal window in Ubuntu editing a GIT tag %}
+{% img /images/blog/git-terminal-window-overwrite-existing-tag.small.png "Terminal window in Ubuntu editing a GIT tag" %}

 _Hey!
 That's my old tag description!_ Now you can edit it if you want, or just save it as the way it was.